rgreenste/varAnnoPrototype/README.md

 ### Annotate Coding Variants by Biological Consequence

-Next extract information about the biological consequence of variants within coding regions of the genome.
+Next extract information about the biological consequence of variants within coding regions of the genome using the `extract_variantConsequence()` function.
 Coding variant positions with respect to genes are determined by querying against the `TxDb.Hsapiens.UCSC.hg19.knownGene` genomic feature file.
 The surrounding genomic sequence and nucleotide consequence of the variant